Skip to content

 FAQs About Upstream Gas Turbine Inlet Fogging System

-Yes, upstream inlet fogging still gives a significant power boost even in humid climates.
-The system evaporates very small water droplets to move the air closer to saturation, increasing air density and turbine output by 10% or more, even in very humid regions such as Southeast Asia.
+Yes, upstream inlet fogging still gives a measurable power boost in humid climates because the turbine inlet air usually remains below full saturation.
+The system adds finely controlled water to move the air closer to saturation, which still increases air density and turbine output even when humidity is high.

-The return on investment depends on many factors, but it is typically 1 year or less and likely never more than 2 years.
+The cost will vary from project to project.
 Please get in touch with us to discuss your details, and our team will share a quote.
 You can also request a quote directly online.